Stair Lifts: 2023 Ultimate Stairlift Guide

 In addition to stair lifts, Lifeway Mobility offers wheelchair lifts, ramps, home elevators, patient lifts, and other home and bath safety solutions.
-The accessibility solutions that we offer are manufactured by some of the top manufacturers in the industry such as Bruno, Savaria, and EZ-Access.
+The accessibility solutions that we offer are manufactured by some of the top manufacturers in the industry such as Bruno, Savaria, EZ-Access, and Handicare.

 Our primary goal is to help customers to be able to better identify products and services that will help meet their needs and improve their quality of life.
 Please call us today at (847) 215-9490 to schedule a FREE home evaluation or to learn more about stair lifts or any of the other accessibility solutions that we offer.